finos/common-domain-model/documentation/source/documentation.rst

 * The ``primitives`` attribute, which contains the list of fundamental primitive events composing that business event and each representing one and only one fundamental state-transition
 * The event date

-.. note:: While an event date must be associated to a business event, the time dimension has been ommitted from the event's attribute and transferred to the *workflow* concept.
+.. note:: While an event date must be associated to a business event, the time dimension has been purposely ommitted from the event's attributes and transferred to the *workflow* concept, as detailed in the `Workflow Section`_.
 That is because several time stamps may potentially be associated to the same event depending on when that event was submitted, accepted, rejected etc, all of which are workflow considerations.

 An example composition of the primitive events to represent a complete business event is the *partial novation* of a contract, which comprises: